Kaimary/GAR/README.md

 ```

 ### Evaluation
-The evaluation script is located in root directory `test_pipeline.sh`.
+The evaluation script is located in the root directory `test_pipeline.sh`.
 You can run it with:
 ```
 $ bash test_pipeline.sh <dataset_name>  <test_file_path> <test_gold_sql_file> <table_path> <db_dir>